open-meteo/open-meteo/README.md

 - Lightning fast APIs with response times below 10 ms
 - Servers located in Europe and North America, with GeoDNS for low latency and high availability
 - No API key required, CORS supported, no ads, no tracking, not even cookies
+- [MCP endpoint](docs/mcp.md) so AI assistants and agents can call the API as tools
 - Free for non-commercial use with data under Attribution 4.0 International (CC BY 4.0)
 - Source code available under AGPLv3